Pratham2301/Cancer_Detection_Deep_Learning/README.md

 # SkinGenics - An application to classify your cancerious lesions into benign or malignant

+## <a href="https://skingenics.netlify.app/" >View Deployment</a>

 ## SkinGenics helps you to predict your skin cancer between Benign and Malignant.
-It integrates Deep Learning technology with your device’s camera to help you capture and analyse skin lesions.
-SkinGenics has more than 96% accuracy
+It integrates Deep Learning technology with your device’s camera to help you capture and analyse skin lesions with more than 96% accuracy

 `Please Note: This application is built for learning purpose `